Meredithhelipigeon/Algorithms/README.md

 Algorithm: Have a list of frontier and use this frontier to open new rooms.
 We then update the frontier. "dynamical change".
 Mark the visited room to prevent "revisit".
 Optimization: When visiting the room, calculate the number instead of calculating the number after updating the checklist for all rooms, which takes O(n).

+## Pacific Atlantic Water Flow
+Description:
+You are given an m x n integer matrix heights representing the height of each unit cell in a continent.
+The Pacific ocean touches the continent's left and top edges, and the Atlantic ocean touches the continent's right and bottom edges.

+Water can only flow in four directions: up, down, left, and right.
+Water flows from a cell to an adjacent one with an equal or lower height.

+Return a list of grid coordinates where water can flow to both the Pacific and Atlantic oceans.
+Algorithm: BFS.
+Have a list of frontier and use this frontier to add new states.
+Strategy: directin array direction = [[0,1],[0,-1],[1,0],[-1,0]]